 16. Curau de Milho (Corn Pudding)

 Corn is one of Brazil’s most important crops.
-So it should come as no surprise that is colorful, celebrated food has found its way into some of the country’s sweeter dishes.
+So it should come as no surprise that this colorful, celebrated food has found its way into some of the country’s sweeter dishes.

 Brazilian corn pudding makes corn the star of the show in this hearty, simple dessert.
 Traditionally squeezed with milk to extract the juice, today Brazilian chefs blend the corn mixture, then sieve it to extract the starch-dense liquid.